About

 Create knitwear you can live in

-My yarn all has character – whether it’s a matte, grippy wool that’s ideal for colourwork or a soft, delicate alpaca with luminous drape.
-I dye colours and design patterns that I enjoy and wear myself.
-Rich, semi-solid jewel tones; muted, delicate pastels; unusual variegations.
-While I enjoy bright colours, I try to avoid the garish.
-I create yarns and designs that fit smoothly into a wardrobe; that can be worn in daily life – not just when we want to sling on a hand-knit to show off at a yarn show.
+All my hand-dyed yarn has character – whether it’s a matte, grippy wool that’s ideal for knitting up colourwork projects or a soft, delicate alpaca with luminous drape.
+I dye colours and design knitting patterns that I enjoy and wear myself.
+From rich, semi-solid jewel tones through muted, delicate pastels and unusual variegations, I love to play with colour.
+Although. while I enjoy bright colours, I do try to avoid the garish.
+I create beautiful hand-dyed yarns and knitwear designs that fit smoothly into a wardrobe; garments and accessories that can be worn in daily life – not just when we want to sling on a hand-knit to show off at a yarn show.

 Sustainability and provenance